Disasters: A 4-Step Process to Restoring Order

 The process developed by HR Green helps you to think logically through your challenges:

-The safety of people is top priority.
+The safety of people is the top priority.
 Immediate challenges and the most important ones to address all tie back to safety.
 You’ll want to quickly identify when structures are compromised, sites are contaminated, or water supplies are potentially hazardous.
-Ideally, plans are already in place with key stakeholders (government, community, health) and simulations and drills have been completed.
+Ideally, plans are already in place with key stakeholders (government, community, health), and disaster simulations and drills have been completed.

-You have to think both building envelope in and building envelope out in these situations.
+You must think of both building envelope in and building envelope out in these situations.
 Assessing mechanical and electrical systems and their integrity is important.
 Are necessary services being provided?
-Are facilities under water, for instance, like they were in Houston for days?
-What does that mean as days pass?
+Are facilities underwater?
+What does that mean as the days pass?
 You need to understand this.

 Understanding the difference between “have to do now” items and “okay to do later” items is also helpful as you address priorities.
 Do you have contamination issues?
 If so, this would be a higher priority item than starting the design on a flood control system, for instance.